Probing AdS/QCD backgrounds with semi-classical strings: Abstract

 \section{Abstract}

-New AdS/QCD backgrounds have been proposed to describe heavy vector meson excitations.
-These models are build via the implementation of additional energy scales on the geometry of the soft wall model.
-Here we analyze two of these models: one model that introduces an ultraviolet cutoff on Anti de-Sitter geometry and another model that consider a dilaton profile modified by the addition of an extra term.
-The extra energy scales introduced in the models are needed to include the decay constants of the states when describing the spectrum of radial excitations of the heavy meson.
+New AdS/QCD backgrounds have been proposed to describe the spectrum of heavy vector mesons via the implementation of additional energy scales on the bulk geometry of the soft wall model.
+The extra energy scales are needed to include the decay constants of hadronic states when describing the radial excitations of the heavy meson.
+Here we analyze one model that introduces an ultraviolet cutoff on Anti de-Sitter space and a model that consider a dilaton profile modified by the addition of an extra term and no cutoff.
 For each one of these two models we consider the presence of a semi-classical string in the bulk that is dual to a static and infinitely heavy meson.
-We compute the expected value of the Wilson loop operator using the holographic dictionary and obtain the dual potential for the static pair.
-The regularization of the interaction potential needs to be modified in order to accommodate the peculiar structure of the analyzed backgrounds.
-We consider the effect of finite temperature and determine the temperature at which the meson dissociates.
-The dependence of the dissociation temperature on the additional energy scales is explored for each one of the AdS/QCD backgrounds, in both cases it is found that the extra scales are responsible for small modifications of the dissociation temperature.
+We compute the expected value of the Wilson loop operator using the holographic dictionary and obtain the dual potential for the static $q\bar{q}$ pair.
+For the model with modified dilaton profile the on-shell string action presents a peculiar ultraviolet divergence, a compatible regularization is discussed and a new subtraction scheme is used.
+We consider the case of finite temperature and determine how the dissociation temperature of the heavy meson is affected by the additional energy scales.

 \keywords{Wilson Loop, AdS/QCD models, meson dissociation.}